awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 You can list the DB parameter groups you've created for your AWS account\.

 **Note**
 Default parameter groups are automatically created from a default parameter template when you create a DB instance for a particular DB engine and version\.
-These default parameter groups contain preferred parameter settings and cannot be modified\.
+These default parameter groups contain preferred parameter settings and can't be modified\.
 When you create a custom parameter group, you can modify parameter settings\.

-### AWS Management Console<a name="USER_WorkingWithParamGroups.Listing.CON"></a>
+### Console<a name="USER_WorkingWithParamGroups.Listing.CON"></a>

 **To list all DB parameter groups for an AWS account**